grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ### Vertical Intersections
 Let's also implement vertical intersections before drawing the walls.

-This function is almost identical to the last one.
+You'll notice that this function is almost identical to the last one.
-Let's add a method inside of `State` called `vertical_intersection` to match `horizontal_intersection`.
+Let's add a method inside of `State` called `vertical_intersection` to match `horizontal_intersection`:

 ```rust
 impl State {